sanderaido/art_engine/README.md

 ## scaleSize Example
 By default, this repository is working with a collection of 10,000, but scaling the size down to 100 for testing purposes.

-NOTE: This feature can be bypassed by setting `growEditionSizeTo` to numbers vs using `scaleSize`.
+**NOTE**: This feature can be bypassed by setting `growEditionSizeTo` to numbers vs using `scaleSize`.
 If you do use this feature, `collectionSize` and `toCreateNow` must match to create the full collection!

-TIP: To avoid potential scaling issues, you can set your final layersOrder to equal `collectionSize`.
+**TIP**: To avoid potential scaling issues, you can set your final layersOrder to equal `collectionSize`.

 ```js
 const collectionSize = 10000;